 Start seeing your fellow musicians as allies rather than competitors.
 Not only are your peers a wealth of information and experiences, but they also offer great opportunities for collaboration and the mutual sharing of contacts.

-Music schools offer fantastic opportunities to expand your network and meet and learn from professionals who have experience in the field.
-From your piano teacher to your university profs or a team of recording professionals, your teachers will be able to provide you with insider tips, guidance and motivation, and the valuable skills to help you stay competitive on the market.
+Music schools offer fantastic opportunities to expand your network and learn from professionals who have experience in the field.
+Whether it’s your piano teacher, university profs, or a team of recording professionals, your teachers and mentors will be able to provide you with insider tips, guidance and motivation, and the valuable skills to help you keep that competitive edge.

 Artist promotion platforms